-I am an Associate and Chartered Legal Executive within the Private Client team and I have been with MWB since 1998.
-I work mainly in Seaford, although from home now and I specialise in elderly client affairs and probate matters.
+I am a Partner within the Private Client team and I have been with MWB since 1998.
+I work mainly in the Seaford office and also from home and I specialise in elderly client affairs and probate matters.

 What attracted, and keeps you in this area of law?